• About

 Instructions

 • Heat the olive oil in a large pot, and add the chicken.
 Sear for about a minute on each side, then add the chicken spices, onion (cut in quarters), and at least 6 cups (about 1.5 liters) of hot water.
-Cover and boil for 30-35 minutes or until the chicken is fully cooked.
+Cover and boil for 45-60 minutes or until the chicken is fully cooked.

 • Once the chicken is fully cooked, start on the freekeh.
 Melt 2 tablespoon of ghee in a medium-sized nonstick pot on medium heat, and add the washed freekeh along with the freekeh spices.
 Fry while stirring continuously for 5-6 minutes or until the freekeh gets an even color.
+Pour around 3 cups of the broth the chicken was cooking in on to the freekeh, or enough broth to cover it.
+Cover and let boil for 30-35 minutes or until tender.

 • Once the freekeh is cooked, take the pot off the stove, add in the frozen peas, cover, and let steam for 10 minutes.
+Fluff freekeh with a fork and transfer to your serving dish.
+Shred the chicken and add it on top.

 • Fry the nuts in another 2 tablespoon of ghee until they're golden brown (stirring continuously), then pour on top of the freekeh.